macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 ```

 ## Overriding and extending properties
 Out of the box, your project will automatically inherit the values from the default theme configuration.
-If you want to customize it, you have two different options depending on your goals.
+If you want to customize it, you have two options depending on your goals.

 ### Overriding properties
-To override a default property, add it directly in `theme`.
+To override a default property, add it directly in the `theme` section.

 ```typescript
 module.exports = {